Get access to everything we publish when you sign up for Outside+.

 Shops are easy to set up, make products discoverable to new users, and let retailers immediately reach an audience they’ve already built, says DeFazio.
-Plus, the feature integrates seamlessly with Facebook and Instagram ads, which have become indispensable to digital retail.
+Plus, the feature integrates seamlessly with Facebook and Instagram ads, along with natural growth strategies to gain more followers, which have become indispensable to digital retail.

 “At first we were nervous [about setting up Shops],” says Whitney Eldridge, marketing director for Arkansas-based Gearhead Outfitters.
 “We’ve always been really focused on the brick-and-mortar experience.”